JspBack/iyzipay-go/en.README.md

 ## Notes

 This project is still in development, and you may encounter some issues.
-(Also, it's my first Go package 😄)
+(Also, it's my first Go package 😄) \
+App2App integration is specifically developed for mobile(i think), but I included it since Go can also be used to build mobile applications.

 ## How to Contribute